W01fw00d/thenursewhocoded/ckn49anuk0dc0efs13m8z968v.md

 %[https://giphy.com/gifs/90s-pokemon-nostalgia-G7rSYPWEeTjY4]

-To be honest with you, I didn't finish that game... well, I haven't really "finished" [any of my games](https://github.com/W01fw00d) ever yet :sweat_smile: .
-And I'm not going to make up an excuse for that, not really :wink: .
+To be honest with you, I didn't finish that game... well, I haven't really "finished" [any of my games](https://github.com/W01fw00d) ever yet 😅.
+And I'm not going to make up an excuse for that, not really 😉.

 Anyway, after I finished the book, I went back to Spain and enrolled in a 2-year course to get a [Technical Degree in "Backend" Software Development](https://www.linkedin.com/in/%F0%9F%96%B1%EF%B8%8Fgabriel-romay-machado-40050a114/?locale=en_US).